yseulthb/yseulthb.github.io/_pages/projects.md

 <details>
 <summary><h3>Automatic stress assesment in a wild bird 🐤</h3>
 </summary>
-In collaboration with Caroline Deimel and with her funding from the <a href="https://www.wildanimalinitiative.org/grantees/caroline-deimel" target="_blank">Wild Animal Initiative</a>, who enabled us to hire Diego Monge, a master student at the University of Vienna, we are working on developing a tool to automatically count breathing rates of different bird species.
-Breathing rate is a good indicator of stress in birds but is hard to manually count, making most measures less reliable.
+In collaboration with <a href="https://fusanilab.org/people/caroline-deimel/" target="_blank">Caroline Deimel</a>, I am working on developing a tool to automatically count breathing rates of different bird species.
+Breathing rate is a good indicator of stress in birds but is hard to count, resulting in unreliable measures.
 Having a tool where one can upload a video of a handled bird and extract breath counts along with other variables of interest would simplify field work and provide a more stable estimate.
-This is what we're trying to do, stay tuned as we  progress towards our goal!
+Thanks to Caro's funding from the <a href="https://www.wildanimalinitiative.org/grantees/caroline-deimel" target="_blank">Wild Animal Initiative</a>, we could hire Diego Monge, a master student at the University of Vienna, and together we made good progress on the project.
+We are now working on including as many bird species as we can.
+Stay tuned!

 </details>